 As the lead authors became aware of each other’s published work, the similarities between their methodological approaches became evident.
 For instance, all members of the research team used a combination of interview, focus group and survey data to analyse the sport participation legacies of the Olympic Games in focus.
 Interview and focus group data were all recorded and transcribed textually and then analysed with the assistance of the software package NVivo using interpretative techniques, where a process of data coding and categorization into themes and sub-themes was undertaken.
 Encouraged by this, a collaboration was initiated.

 An iterative process guided the analysis and on-going discussions about the material took place over several months.
-Chalip’s (2004) event leverage framework was then used to inform the first stage of comparative analysis: this phase consisted of cases being individually constructed based around 3 temporal categories – Event Bid and Planning for Sport Participation Legacy, Post-bid, and Post-Games Outcomes.
-Given that the analysis of Rio 2016 was done before the event taking place, the focus for this event was on the first 2 categories only.
+Chalip’s (2004) event leverage framework was then used to inform the first stage of comparative analysis: this phase consisted of cases being individually constructed based around three temporal categories – Event Bid and Planning for Sport Participation Legacy, Post-bid, and Post-Games Outcomes.
+Given that the analysis of Rio 2016 was done before the event took place, the focus for this event was on the first two categories only.

 Stage 2 involved a cross-analysis of cases by the research team, who identified the main themes that emerged through the different narratives.
 Despite the varied context between the different Olympics Games being studied, the findings were found to be strikingly similar, and clear overlapping themes emerged, two of which were chosen to be discussed in this paper given the limitations of space to appropriately deal with all of them.